 The distinction which God’s Word makes between Law and Grace is vitally important whether to the lost soul seeking to be saved, to the Christian seeking to live a happy Christian life, or to the Bible student delving into the great truths of the Word.

-I am sure that 95% of all difficulty in local churches would end if God’s people would recognize the difference between law and grace, and if they would see the difference between God’s program for national Israel and God’s program for the church (the bride of Christ).
+I am sure that 95% of all difficulty in local churches would end if God’s people would recognize the difference between law and grace, and if they would see the difference between God’s program for national Israel and God’s program for the church.
 It was for the purpose of correcting its error in the church that Paul wrote his Epistle to the Galatians.
 And we need it today just as badly as they needed it then.

 The law is the one constant theme in many churches.
 There are some churches that preach law ten times more than they preach grace.
 They preach do and don’t, try and trust, give and get.
 They tell people that if they don’t live up to the Commandments, they will lose their salvation.
 As a result, many church members serve the Lord through fear instead of by love.